-ECP is currently operating under ARFF Index B. Over the planning horizon, the Airport is projected to receive five or more daily operations by aircraft measuring 126 feet or greater (ex., B737-800); therefore, the ARFF index will increase to an Index C. Due to the transition in index, an ARFF
+ECP is currently operating under ARFF Index B. Over the planning horizon, the Airport is projected to receive five or more daily operations by aircraft measuring 126 feet or greater (ex., B737-800); therefore, the ARFF index will increase to an Index C.

 In addition, during on-site interviews with Public Safety personnel, it was advised that the current Public Safety facility is at capacity and that parking for ARFF and Public Safety staff is inadequate; therefore, an option for expanding parking was also evaluated.
-Figure 5-15 depicts the previously discussed ARFF training facility and parking expansion.
+Figure 6-15 depicts the previously discussed ARFF training facility and parking expansion.